SERTwitter/ser/README.md

 ## What does ser currently do?

-ser handles automatic daily tweeting to supplement the work done by content leads and daily email summaries of Twitter activity on the SER account.
+ser handles automatic daily tweeting to supplement the work done by content leads, daily email summaries of Twitter activity on the SER account, and posts tweets related to the annual meeting during the three months prior.

   - `action_auto_tweet()`
   - `action_email_summary()`
+  - `action_meeting_tweet()`

 ser also provides functions to email summaries of errors that may occur in code while running automatically on the server. `action_safely()`